 Loss Adjusters – Introduction

 We work with loss adjusters, including on water leak detection and interact and liaise with them regularly.
-Therefore, we understand the role they play when they are involved in supporting and leading elements of insurance claims.
+Therefore, we understand the role they play when they are involved in supporting and leading elements of home insurance claims.

 This article explaining the role of a loss adjuster is a useful read, especially alongside our previous article explaining the process of making a water leak insurance claim which is worth reading too.